Meng-Sang/MMVS/README.md

  + Image resolution: (640, 480)

 # Dataset Organization
-The MSVS dataset is organized in the following format:
+The MMVS dataset is organized in the following format:

 Dataset:
   + vid: